zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation01.md

 and IPv6 addresses respectively.

-Both [RFC 3901] (section 3) and [RFC 4472] (section 1.3) states that a domain should be available over IPv4 for the time being.
+Both [RFC 3901] (section 3) and [RFC 4472] (section 1.3) states that a domain (zone) should be available over IPv4 for the time being.
 Therefore, it is by the default level in this test case considered to be more problematic not being available over IPv4 than not being available over IPv6.